Cypherlee2/TImeStampDapp/README.md

 # Document Timestamp & Verification

-Document Timestamp & Verification DApp is powered by storing and retrieving document hashes.
-It manages the document hashes with a SHA-256 hash in the DApp.
-Thereafter, it timestamps the document, and the user can verify the document using the hash.
-This helps to determine if the document was timestamped and provides the timestamp when the document was first recorded.
+The Document Timestamp & Verification DApp is a secure and innovative solution powered by storing and retrieving unique document hashes, leveraging the robust SHA-256 hash function to manage and protect these hashes within the DApp.
+This process ensures the integrity and authenticity of documents.
+Thereafter, the DApp timestamps the document, creating a permanent record of its existence.
+Subsequently, users can verify the document's authenticity using the corresponding hash, which helps to definitively determine if the document was previously timestamped and provides a clear record of when the document was first recorded, ensuring transparency and trustworthiness.

 # Installation Instructions